Full Time CurriculumThe Guild Method

 Each morning students gather to discuss and explore the Compass activity, beginning the day in reflection, gratitude, and prayer.

-On Thursdays, during our Mentor led fellowship, we celebrate and solidify the week’s biblical contemplation in the caring community of the Guild.
+Once a week during a Mentor-led morning fellowship, we celebrate and solidify the week’s biblical contemplation in the caring community of the Guild.

 Foundations encompasses the cluster of subjects that are common and baseline to all academic pursuits.
 Children will consistently pace through math and language exercises that progressively increase in difficulty.
 As they engage in practice over time that that leads to math and language literacy, they will develop muscle that motivates them to engage in the complex art of learning.
 Our focus is to purposefully magnify the process and teach the algorithms that the child must actively engage in to achieve mastery.

-Move beyond math basics to for the world of application problem solving.
+- Move beyond math basics to the world of application problem-solving.